CleWiDank/model_predictive_control/README.md

 100ms ago instead of the current one.
 Since the timestep t is set to 100ms as well, the implementation is quite simple.
 The actuations (steering angle and acceleration) take the actuation from the preceding timestep for the current one.

+Comment: To run the code you need to add the Eigen-library to src.